 The size of the loan is up to 2.5 times the average monthly payroll expense (after excluding employees earning $100,000 or more) over the past year, up to $10 million.
 The interest rate on the PPP loan is 1% and will have a 2-year maturity period.
 The full amount of the loan may be eligible for complete forgiveness.
 These loans are available on a first-come, first-serve basis.
 For more information visit the Treasury website here.

 As additional guidance comes out from the federal government and its agencies, we will post updates to this post.
 Do you have questions about the CARES Act and how this might impact you?
-Get in touch with us by filling out the form below or call us at 913-393-1000.
+Get in touch with us by scheduling a complimentary consultation below or call us at 913-393-1000.
 Our relationship manager will reach out to you to discuss the next steps.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.